Man shot dead by police in Streatham attack was convicted terrorist

 Police said the suspect was yet to be formally identified but they are “confident” he is 20-year-old Sudesh Amman.

-Sam Armstrong, from the Henry Jackson Society, said Amman was thought to have been staying in a bail hostel in Tulse Hill.
+Sam Armstrong, from the Henry Jackson Society – a foreign policy think tank – said Amman was thought to have been staying in a bail hostel in Tulse Hill.

 He said the society had warned in December that Amman was due for release within the next two months and should not be let out of prison.